arkime/arkimeweb/_wiki/cont3xt.md

 ----

-Cont3xt allows you to gather instant "cont3xt" related to indicators that you provide from a number of default enrichment integrations that include PassiveTotal, VirusTotal, Censys, Shodan, and more.
-You can build pivot links to public/private resources.
-Simplify your analytic life!
+Cont3xt centralizes and simplifies a structured approach to gathering contextual intelligence in support of technical investigations.
+It enriches indicators using commercial and OSINT sources in a structured, consistent, and thorough process.

 Cont3xt was first available in the Arkime 4.0 release.

-MORE WORDS GO HERE.
+### Integrations

+The default enrichment sources include PassiveTotal, VirusTotal, Censys, Shodan, Threatstream, and more.
+These can be extended to include new sources with some configuration and a little bit of coding.

+### Link Groups

+Link groups allow you to build pivot links to public/private resources.
+These can be shared with different user roles within Cont3xt to allow analysts to pivot to other resources using the parameters from their indicator search.

+### Views

+Views allow you to save your Integration selections and switch between them seamlessly while you search.

 ---